RooArt

 The label had a sub-branch called Ra Records, whose focus was on alternative rock; You Am I, Augie March, The Mark Of Cain, The Mandelbrot Set (band) and Buffalo Tom were signed to this.
 It also had a section called rooArt Jazz, which released an album by Free Spirits in 1990.

 rooArt releases were distributed by PolyGram until 1991, then by Warner Music Australia, until 1995 when the label switched to the independent Shock Records label to manage its marketing and distribution.
 In October 1996, on the eve of You Am I's triumph at the ARIA Awards, it was announced that BMG Australia had purchased rooArt for A$5 million.

+Subsequently, other releases were released by BMG on the Ra imprint, including several from Augie March.